TOURIST AT HEART

 Madison Food Explorers offers walking tours through some of Madison's most vibrant neighborhoods and samples from renowned local chefs.
 This is a great way to learn more about Madison's foodie scene while also learning more about Madison in general.
 Hop Head Tours offers public and chartered brewery bus tours of Wisconsin craft breweries in Madison and New Glarus.

-Coupling food with local brews, wines and spirits is a Madison tradition, and there are many micro-breweries and wineries in the area, including Wisconsin Brewing Company, which offers free tours of their brewing operation.
+Coupling food with local brews, wines and spirits is a Madison tradition, and there are many micro-breweries and wineries in the area, including Vintage Brewing Company and Wisconsin Brewing Company, which offers free tours of their brewing operation.
 Our award-winning wineries such as Fisher King and Wollersheim also offer tastings and tours.

 FRANK LLOYD WRIGHT'S CONTRIBUTION